translate5/translate5/application/modules/editor/Plugins/Okapi/README.md

 - TODO: add full pipeline validation on BCONF import
 - TODO: add version-update of the 3 base-steps in case of a internal version update

 ### BCONF: Extension-Mapping

+* the extension-mapping defines, which file-extension is processed with which Filter/FPRM in the RawDocumentToFilterEventsStep
+* all customized and translate5-adjusted FPRMS (represented by their identifier) **must** be embedded in the BCONF
+* the OKAPI-default FPRMs (as in `translate5/application/modules/editor/Plugins/Okapi/data/fprm/okapi`) do **not** need to be embedded as they are part of longhorn
+* the frontend uses the extension-mapping to gather the data shown in the grid (as only file-based information)
+* errors in the extension-mapping (invalid identifiers, non-existing FPRMs) will result in invalid BCONFs

 ### BCONF: SRX (aka Segmentation)